 This ingredient is a component of Chamomile, and is a superb skin soother.
 Combined with ginger, it becomes a really effective anti-redness treatment.

 Bisabolol also provides serious relief from neurogenic inflammation, which can lead to sensitivity.

 This herb contains an extract known as Allantoin.
 It is rich in mucilage, which brings both moisturising and soothing relief to sensitive, inflamed skin.
 Although, I have to say, most forms of allantoin used in cosmetics today are synthetic.

-Traditionally referred to as “knit bone” or “bruise wort”, it is great for speeding up the process of new tissue; it works really well when combined with licorice, marshmallow, or calendula, when treating sensitive and dry skin, or cuts that are not healing well.
+Traditionally referred to as “knit bone” or “bruise wort”, it is great for speeding up the process of new tissue; it works really well when combined with liquorice, marshmallow, or calendula, when treating sensitive and dry skin, or cuts that are not healing well.

 Epilobium angustifolium (Canadian Willow )Herb